styfeng/DataAug4NLP/README.md

 			  <a href="https://scholar.google.com/citations?user=gjsxBCkAAAAJ&hl=en">Teruko Mitamura</a>,
 			  <a href="https://scholar.google.com/citations?user=PUFxrroAAAAJ&hl=en">Eduard Hovy</a>

+Note: WIP.
+More papers will be added from our survey paper to this repo over the next month or so.
 Note: inquiries should be directed to stevenyfeng@gmail.com or by opening an issue here.

 ### Text Classification